Yuugen64/00001_PortfolioWebsite/README.md

 - [014-0.0.6]: Fixed html overflow issue >> Forced the html and global css grid to have fixed postioning and bounded them to the display itself so the page functions more like a native app on a smartphone in portrait mode.
 - [015-0.0.7]: Modals implemented + profile picture updated >> Implemented the modals for each section with working animations.
 Also added in my personal profile picture instead of the test photo that I had been previously using to test layout styling.
 - [016-0.0.8]: Card Images >> Added background images and basic sub styling to cards.
 Will address final main page design and then modal design next.
+- [017-0.0.8]: Card styling >> Added background images (royalty free from pixabay) to the card sections for the portfolio website.
+Also added in the neomorphism style to the intro section and the cards.
+Will tweak the name section and banner of the intro section, as well as add in the styling for the card modals next.